AnthonyLloyd/CsCheck/README.md

 It differs in that generation and shrinking are both based on [PCG](https://www.pcg-random.org), a fast random number generator.

-This gives the following advantages:
+This gives the following advantages over tree based shrinking libraries:

 - Automatic shrinking.
 Gen classes are composable with no need for Arb classes.
 So less boilerplate.
 - Random testing and shrinking are parallelized.
 This and PCG make it very fast.